mattermost/docs/source/install/self-managed-changelog.md

 ### Important Upgrade Notes
  - MySQL self-hosted customers may notice the migration taking longer than usual when having a large number of rows in the ``FileInfo`` table.
- - CRT GA
+ - CRT GA upgrade notes?
  - All channel header icons registered by plugins were moved to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
  - Boards: manual refresh on license change
- - The value of ``ServiceSettings.TrustedProxyIPHeader`` will default to empty from now on.
+ - The value of ``ServiceSettings.TrustedProxyIPHeader`` defaults to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
- - Updated the System Console session lengths configurations to use the new hours unit, replacing the days.
-If anything were to go awry during a customer upgrade it could result in users not being able to log in, which is why it would be good for them to at least be aware of that change and know where to find more details.
-Furthermore, for customer who use environment variables for those config settings, the automatic migration will not work and they'll need to add new environment variables: ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=``, ``MM_SERVICESETTINGS_SESSIONLENGTHMOBILEINHOURS=``, and ``MM_SERVICESETTINGS_SESSIONLENGTHSSOINHOURS=``.
-The values would need to be 24x the existing values in days.
-For example, if MM_SERVICESETTINGS_SESSIONLENGTHWEBINDAYS=30 they should set MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=720.
+ - The **System Console** session lengths configurations settings were changed to use a new hours unit, replacing the days.
+If anything goes awry during a server upgrade, it could result in users not being able to log in.
+For customer who use environment variables for those config settings, the automatic migration will not work and they'll need to add new environment variables: ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=``, ``MM_SERVICESETTINGS_SESSIONLENGTHMOBILEINHOURS=``, and ``MM_SERVICESETTINGS_SESSIONLENGTHSSOINHOURS=``.
+The values need to be 24x the existing values in days.
+For example, if ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINDAYS=30``, they should set ``MM_SERVICESETTINGS_SESSIONLENGTHWEBINHOURS=720``.

 **IMPORTANT:** If you upgrade from a release earlier than v6.7, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

-#### CRT GA
+#### Collapsed Reply Threads (General Availability)
  -

-#### Apps framework GA
+#### Apps Framework (General Availability)
- -
+ - The [Apps Framework](https://developers.mattermost.com/integrate/apps/) allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
+Apps can be developed using any programming language, as opposed to plugins which must be developed in Go.

-#### App Bar
+#### App Bar (Beta)
- -
+ - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
+All channel header icons registered by plugins were moved to the new App Bar.

-#### Calls Beta
+#### Calls (Beta)
- -
+ - A built-in voice calling and screen sharing is now available.

-#### Updated server hardware requirements
+#### Updated Server Hardware Requirements
  -

 #### Playbooks Updates